-Our responsibilities related to the presidency will confer on us the role of spokesperson for the EU.
+Our responsibilities related to the presidency will confer on us the role of spokesperson for the Council of the EU.
 We will be attracting significantly more attention than we ever have thus far, both in Europe and on the international scene.
 This is an excellent opportunity to show who we are and what we can do.

 Those events will provide us with an opportunity to raise issues and initiate discussions on the main themes of the Estonian presidency by involving opinion leaders from across Europe.
 At the same time we can introduce our country and our solutions at these meetings, conferences and visits to a very broad audience.

 Besides official meetings, the presidency holder normally prepares a wider international programme to introduce their country.

 The main areas of the international programme are culture, education and research, IT and the information society and entrepreneurship.
 Under the international programme, we want to offer professional, high-level and high-visibility events in various areas or events linking different areas, from 2017 to the end of 2018.